whiskeysierra/git-ignore/README.md

     git ignore print intellij python

-A list of all locally available tags can be viewed with:
+A list of all locally available templates can be viewed with:

     git ignore ignore list